Jb05s/jb05s.github.io/_posts/2020-03-29-Introduction-to-Windows-Demystifying-Windows-System-Architecture-and-Memory-Management.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/windbg-kiservicetable.png" alt="">

-As we can see, using the Nt!KiServiceTable and the SSN we identified earlier in the formula _'KiServiceTableAddress + (routineOffset>>>4)'_, we can successfully identify that the SSN for `NTDLL!NtCreateFile` correctly points to `NT!NtCreateFile`!
+As we can see, using the Nt!KiServiceTable and the SSN we identified earlier, in the formula _'KiServiceTableAddress + (routineOffset>>>4)'_, we can successfully identify that the SSN for `NTDLL!NtCreateFile` correctly points to `NT!NtCreateFile`!

 Below is another example on the flow of a function call for the ReadFile() function (alternate graphic format).
 <img src="{{ site.url }}{{ site.baseurl }}/images/call-flow2.png" alt="">